AMWA-TV/info-004/docs/Example.md

 {:toc}

-There are many DNS server options, but for the purposes of this doc, for the MDS (Media DNS Server), we’ll use BIND on Linux, a very popular open source solution.
+There are many DNS server options, but for the purposes of this guide we will use BIND on Linux, a very popular open source solution.

 What services does the NMOS RDS need to serve?
 From the [AMWA NMOS IS-04 specification](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/3.0._Discovery.html), the following services should be configured: